rcl-ssl/docs/portal/azure-keyvault-san.md

 - Add the data to create the certificate.
 The image below illustrates sample data.

-- The Hostname is the single Apex Domain (eg: 'contoso.com') you are requesting the certificate for.
+- The Hostname is the single Domain (eg: 'contoso.com') you are requesting the certificate for.
 Only a single domain is allowed.
 The additional wildcard domain (eg: *.contoso.com) will be automatically added to the certificate.

-- In the case above, we are requesting a SAN SSL/TLS certificate for the naked apex domain, ‘shopeneur.com’.
+- In the case above, we are requesting a SAN SSL/TLS certificate for the domain, ‘shopeneur.com’.
 The wild card domain '*.shopeneur.com' will be automatically included in the certificate.

 - Select the Key Vault name.

 - The Host Name must be valid for the DNS Zone.
-For instance, the naked apex domain ‘shopeneur.com’ is valid for the DNS Zone ‘shopeneur.com’
+For instance, the domain ‘shopeneur.com’ is valid for the DNS Zone ‘shopeneur.com’

 ![image](../images/portal/azure-keyvault-san-create.PNG)